-Pursuing an avid interest in all musical genres, Mr. Nies has also been an associate music director with American Musical Theater of San Jose, Theatreworks in Palo Alto, and is on the faculty at the San Francisco Conservatory of Music and San Jose State University where he was director of orchestras and opera.
+Pursuing an avid interest in all musical genres, Nies has also been an associate music director with American Musical Theater of San Jose, Theatreworks in Palo Alto, and was on the faculty at the San Francisco Conservatory of Music and San Jose State University where he was director of orchestras and opera.